ballerina-platform/module-ballerina-sql/ballerina/Module.md

 stream<record{}, sql:Error?> resultStream = dbClient->query(query);

-// Iterating the returned table. error? e = check from record{} student in resultStream
+// Iterating the returned table. check from record{} student in resultStream
     do {
         // Can perform operations using the record 'student'. io:println("Student name: ", student.value["name"]);